by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 Restricted Duties for Minors

-Minors under the age of 18 as well as under the age of 16 have restrictions on the duties they may be asked to perform.
+Minors under the age of 18 as well as under the age of 16 have restrictions on the duties he or she may be asked to perform.
 Employers can find the list of restricted duties and occupations from the New York Department of Labor (DOL).

 New York Employee Benefits Laws